Credit Reference Agencies

 Once you have paid it in full, we’ll notify the Credit Reference Agencies that it has been ‘satisfied’.
 A ‘satisfied default’ status will remain visible to lenders for the remaining part of the six year period.
 However, satisfying the default may help towards improving your credit file.

-Water companies do differ to other utilities and lenders, this is because we will continue to provide you with an ongoing service after a default has been registered against you.
-This means any future bills which remain unpaid for 90 days or more with no arrangement in place can be added into your default record and your default balance will increase.
+Water companies do differ from other utilities and lenders, this is because we will continue to provide you with an ongoing service after a default has been registered against you.
+This means any future bills that remain unpaid for 90 days or more with no arrangement in place can be added to your default record, and your default balance will increase.

 If a default has already been registered against you before you are accepted onto a discounted tariff, we will continue to report your default to the Credit Reference Agencies each month.